The historical cellar

-After the fall of Napoleon and the dismantling of his army, a few officials to the Langhe due to is proximity to France.
-Experts in the techniques of war, including the construction of fortresses, in many countries they had designed fortified buildings that used to be noble dwellings and often hosted cellars for the winemaking of the renowned vineyards in the area.
+After the fall of Napoleon and the dismantling of his army, a few officials moved to the Langhe due to is proximity to France.
+They were experts in the techniques of war, including the construction of fortresses, in many countries they had designed fortified buildings that used to be noble dwellings and often hosted cellars for the winemaking of the renowned vineyards in the area.

 Rocche Costamagna cellar was built in the immediate years following the Congress of Vienna and the 19th century facility is still preserved.

 The ground floor, where the stables used to be, houses the Enoteca (wine shop), the museum and the Libri da Gustare Library.